-The purpose of this exercise is to move from the question of "what it meant" in its original context to "what it means" for us in our 21st century context.
-Examine Isaiah 1:10-20 and consider how this passage is relevant to today.
-First consider the question of how the text was applicable in its original context.
-Second, outline any principles arising from the text which can be appropriated at all times.
-Here you need to consider the question whether there are issues/events discussed in the text which were only applicable for its original audience?
-Third, consider how this passage is relevant for today.
-Here you should list appropriate meaning and application for the community of faith as a whole, as well as individual and personal application.
+Second, outline any general principles arising from the text which can be appropriated at all times.

+Third, consider how this passage is relevant for today, by listing appropriate meaning and application for the community of faith as a whole, as well as individual and personal application.
 In doing this, you need to identify your own social location and consider how this context influences your interpretation and appropriation.
 In giving personal application, include specific examples and a suggested implementation plan.
-Please include a bibliography with a minimum of three academic secondary sources.
+Please include a bibliography with a minimum of four academic secondary sources.

-Length: 5 pages typed, double-spaced (Use font: New Times Roman; size: 12 point).
+Length: 5-6 pages typed, double-spaced (Use font: New Times Roman; size: 12 point).

 4. Required Reading and Second Group Discussion of Andrew Abernethy, Savoring Scripture: A Six-Step Guide to Studying the Bible.
-Due: Nov 18, 2024 - 10 % of final grade.
+Due: Nov 20, 2025 - 10 % of final grade.
+This assignment is related to all the learning outcomes.

-On Nov 18, the students will again divide into small discussion groups of four people where they will discuss and evaluate Abernethy's book.
+On Nov 20, the students will again divide into small discussion groups of four people where they will discuss and evaluate Abernethy's book.
 Each student will be responsible for having read the whole book and to come prepared to discuss the book.
 If for some reason someone has not completed reading part of the book, they need to tell the members of the group and then the students need to take that into consideration when they assign someone a grade.
 After having completed the discussion of the book, each student will evaluate the others in the group for how they did and submit the grade by email to the professor or the Teaching Assistant.

-The student peer-evaluated discussion groups has five purposes:
+The student peer-evaluated discussion group has five purposes:

-- A. to challenge students to develop their critical, thinking skills. - B. to enable students to improve their skills in developing and expressing theological arguments in a group context. - C. to empower students to foster ability in leading fellow students in discussion.

-- D. to have students take responsibility for their fellow students' education by mutually supporting one another. - E. to encourage students to listen respectfully to views not their own.
+- A. to challenge students to develop their critical thinking skills. - B. to enable students to improve their skills in developing and expressing theological arguments in a group context. - C. to empower students to foster ability in leading fellow students in discussion. - D. to have students take responsibility for their fellow students' education by mutually supporting one another. - E. to encourage students to listen respectfully to views not their own.